Compliance Alert: 2026 State Minimum Wage Updates

 - Identify every state and locality where employees work, including remote workers.

-- Confirm the current 2026 minimum wage rate for each of those jurisdictions.
+- Confirm the current 2026 minimum wage rate for each of those jurisdictions by consulting the relevant state labor department or agency.

 - Verify that payroll systems are updated and the first payroll of 2026 reflects the correct rates.